• Recipes

 For making ramen egg

 • Use a small pot and heat on medium.
 Add mirin to the pot and boil to allow the alcohol to evaporate.
 After boiling for 1 minute, turn the heat off and let it cool down.
-You don't need to cool down completely, just not hot enough to safely add to a Ziplock bag.
+You don't need to cool down completely, just cool enough to safely add to a Ziplock bag.

 • Use a medium size Ziplock and add boiled eggs, soy sauce, boiled mirin, sugar, and water.

-• Release air when you close.
+• Remove all air when you close the bag.

 • Put in the fridge for 2 hours.

-• After 2 hours, take out the eggs from the fridge and cut down the middle!
+• After 2 hours, take the eggs out from the fridge and cut down the middle!
 You can use a knife but I recommend using a string for a cleaner cut.

 • Let's serve!
-You can use it as topping on Ramen, or people just eat as side dish!
+You can use it as topping on Ramen, or people just eat as a side dish!

 Notes